fvarrui/keycloak-guide/x509-client-auth.md

 ![](assets/direct-grant-flow-x509.png)

-That's all!

-Remember that your users have to exist in the KC user database or in any of the federated (Active Directory, LDAP) or custom (Service Provider Interface module) user identitify providers.
+Remember that your users have to exist in the KC user database or in any of the federated (Active Directory, LDAP) or custom (Service Provider Interface module) user identity providers.

 # References